 That is not to say that we don't meet management.
-It is important to assess whether management provides honest stewardship, acts in the interests of the owners, and tells it how it is rather than using PR spin to try to enhance investors' perceptions.
-This does not mean we seek management with a narrow focus on what has become labelled as "shareholder value".
-Too often a reliance upon the simplistic targets required by shareholder activists, such as growth in earnings per share and returning capital to make the balance sheet "efficient" (sometimes so efficient that it busts the company), has been to the long term detriment of shareholders.
-We would prefer management to invest adequately to maintain and grow a company's brands and franchise value (albeit with good returns) and to be honest about the impact of this on earnings and capital requirements.
-Companies that underinvest in their franchise in order to meet short term targets are not good candidates for compounding wealth.
-We are aware of the limitations of our insights into human nature and we therefore expect management words to be borne out by figures in the report and accounts.
+It is important to assess whether management provides honest stewardship, acting in the interests of the owners and telling it how it is rather than PR spin to try to enhance investors' perceptions.
+This does not mean we seek management with a narrow focus on what has become labelled "shareholder value".
+Too often a reliance upon the simplistic targets required by shareholder activists, such as growth in earnings per share and returning capital to make the balance sheet "efficient", (sometimes so efficient that it busts the company) has been to the long term detriment of shareholders.
+We would prefer management to invest adequately to maintain a company's brands and franchise value and grow it, albeit with good returns, and be honest about the impact of this on earnings and capital requirements.
+Companies which under-invest in their franchise in order to meet short term targets are not good candidates for compounding wealth.

+However, we are aware of the limitations of our insights into human nature and we therefore expect management words to be borne out by figures in the report and accounts.

-We are also believers in the adage that you should only buy shares in businesses that could be run by an idiot because, sooner or later, they all are.
+We are also believers in the adage that you should only buy shares in businesses which could be run by an idiot because sooner or later, they all are.

-It's important to remember we are a minority investor in large quoted companies, rather than a private equity investor with a controlling stake in a company.
-We engage with management in an effort to ensure that their decisions are in the long-term interests of the company, particularly regarding capital allocation and management remuneration, which we regard as vital.
-Ultimately, our main sanction in the event that management is behaving badly or illogically is to not own the shares.
+It's important to remember we are a minority investor in large quoted companies rather than a private equity investor with a controlling stake in a company who can control management.
+We do engage with management in an effort to ensure that their decisions are in the long term interests of the company and in particular in relation to capital allocation and management remuneration which we regard as vital.
+But ultimately, our main sanction in the event that management is behaving badly or illogically is to not own the shares.

-Our investments are liquid, and the Fundsmith Sustainable Equity Fund SICAV is open-ended
+Our investments are liquid and the Fundsmith Equity Fund is open-ended

 The companies we invest in have large market capitalisations without major blocks being held by controlling shareholders.
-Therefore, their shares are easily tradeable.
-In addition, the Fundsmith Sustainable Equity Fund SICAV is an openended fund.
-Other fund managers may can also have lockup periods during which you have to give notice and wait to redeem your investment.
+Therefore their shares are easily tradeable.
+In addition, the Fundsmith Equity Fund SICAV is an open ended fund.
+Other fund managers may tend to have lock-up periods during which you have to give notice and wait to redeem your investment.
 Closed-ended funds mean the performance of your investment is dependent upon the relationship between the share price of the fund and the underlying net asset value of the investments.
 The liquidity in the shares of the fund itself, or the lack of it, can become an issue for investors seeking to redeem their investment.
-Investors suffer no such handicap with the Fundsmith Sustainable Equity Fund SICAV.
+Investors suffer no such handicap with the Fundsmith Equity Fund SICAV.